10/2009

 Stuff like that.
 The boring, mundane, bland, everyday functions that a copier should be able to perform.
 The simple things.

-But I thought to myself, "Should be no problem...they print more then copy...".
+But I thought to myself, "Should be no problem...they print more than copy...".

-My question to her was why would you ever copy something like this, if you cold print it ?
-Don't you receive these documents (hard copy, bound, site survey's and maps) in electronic form?
+My question to her was why would you ever copy something like this if you could print it?
+Don't you receive these documents (hard copy, bound, site survey, and maps) in electronic form?

-Mind you, I recognized the engineering company who generated the document.
-The same company I sold a few wide format devices and a color Canon unit to three years ago.
+Mind you, I recognized the engineering company that generated the document.
+The same company I sold a few wide-format devices and a color Canon unit to three years ago.

 "No", her response.